Smithoo4/one-day-i-should-start-a-blog/kalpa-workstation-setup-proteus.md

 ---

-## 4. First Boot — Update the System
+## 4. First Boot and System Update

 System updates on Kalpa happen automatically via `transactional-update.timer` (runs daily).
 To trigger one manually: